 What about Caffeine?

-A mother who drinks small amounts of caffeine throughout the day is unlikely to affect her nursing newborn's sleep patterns; however, breastfeeding women should discuss their intake with a health care provider.
+A mother who drinks small amounts of caffeine throughout the day is unlikely to affect her nursing newborn's sleep patterns.
+However, breastfeeding women should discuss their caffeine intake with a health care provider.

 Alcohol during Nursing

-If you breastfeed, it's best to abstain from alcohol or discuss it first with a health care provider.
-If your baby's breastfeeding behavior is well established, consistent and predictable, a mother who is of legal drinking age may consume a single alcoholic drink if she then waits two hours or longer before breastfeeding (no earlier than when the infant is 3 months of age).
-Many women have heard that drinking beer increases milk supply, but this is not true.
+If you breastfeed, avoiding alcohol is considered the best option.
+However, if breastfeeding is well established and predictable, consuming up to one alcoholic drink a day is generally considered safe for mothers of legal drinking age.
+Waiting two hours or longer after consuming alcohol and before breastfeeding (and no earlier than when the infant is 3 months of age) is considered even safer.
+You may have heard that drinking beer increases breastmilk supply, but this is not true.

 If you decide to have that glass of wine or beer, there are some steps you can take to make sure it does not interfere with nursing.
 To ward off dehydration, be sure to drink a glass of water in addition to the alcoholic drink.